Kelseyville is rich in history and beauty. Let’s celebrate each other.

 SAVE KELSEYVILLE

-Citizens for Healing is an outlier group of Lake County residents who have filed an application to the federal Board on Geographic Names in Reston, Virginia.
-They are proposing to change the name of Kelseyville.
+Citizens for Healing is an outlier group of Lake County residents who filed an application to the U.S. Board on Geographic Names (BGN) in Reston, Virginia.
+They are proposing to change the name of Kelseyville to Konocti.
+This application was submitted without any input from the residents of Kelseyville.
+The BGN will ultimately decide on the proposed name change.
+We are asking the BOS to support the Kelseyville resident's desire to keep their name.

-The decision for their campaign is based on the unjust actions toward the Native Americans of this valley by Andrew Kelsey and his business partner, Charles Stone, who lived here from 1847 to 1849.
+The proposed name change is based on the unjust actions toward the Native Americans of this valley by Andrew Kelsey and his business partner, Charles Stone, who lived here from 1847 to 1849.
 Andrew Kelsey and Charles Stone were killed by local Native Americans in 1849.

 The history of the Native Americans, who were the first stewards of this area 10,000 years ago, is appreciated and respected.
 Their story is essential to the history and culture of this region.
 This period is a significant part of the history of Kelseyville, and it is acknowledged.